tetcoin/ink-docs/docs/getting-started/setup.md

 A prerequisite for compiling smart contracts is to have Rust and Cargo installed.
 Here's [an installation guide](https://doc.rust-lang.org/cargo/getting-started/installation.html).

-## ink!
+## pro!
 CLI

-The first tool we will be installing is [`cargo-contract`](https://github.com/paritytech/cargo-contract), a CLI tool for helping setting up and managing WebAssembly smart contracts written with ink!.
+The first tool we will be installing is [`cargo-contract`](https://github.com/paritytech/cargo-contract), a CLI tool for helping setting up and managing WebAssembly smart contracts written with pro!.

 You can install the utility using Cargo with: